What's one of the first things you do in the morning?

-Here are ten key hacks to keep in mind when creating your next Facebook Ads campaign.
+Here are ten key hacks to keep in mind when creating your next Facebook advertising campaign.

 1. Choose The Right Placement

-Correct placement is very critical to the performance of Facebook Ads.
-Different ad placements tend to offer different results – some are great for making immediate conversions and others for identifying audiences that can be retargeted later.
+Different Facebook ad placements tend to offer different results.
+Some are great for making immediate conversions.
+Others are for identifying target audiences that can be retargeted later.

 2. Avoid Sounding Like An Ad